thangpham7793/ob3-jupyternotebook/README.md

 pip3 install -r requirements.txt

 Once the installation is finished, open the jupyternotebook inside the folder and run the SET UP cell.
-It should display a row of result unless there's an error.
+It should just run fine unless there's an error.
 Next, please follow the 2 examples and afterward you can start working with Cassandra inside this Jupyternotebook!